spiffe/spiffe.io/content/docs/latest/deploying/configuring.md

 # Configuring node attestation
 _This configuration applies to the SPIRE Server and SPIRE Agent_

-A SPIFFE Server identifies and attests Agents through the process of *node attestation* and *resolution* (read more about this in [SPIRE Concepts](/docs/latest/spire/understand/concepts/)).
+A SPIFFE Server identifies and attests Agents through the process of *node attestation* (read more about this in [SPIRE Concepts](/docs/latest/spire/understand/concepts/)).
 This is accomplished through Node Attestor plugins, which you configure and enable in the server.

 Your choice of node attestation method determines which node-attestor plugins you configure SPIRE to use in Server Plugins and Agent Plugins sections of the SPIRE configuration files.
 You must configure _at least one_ node attestor on the server and _only one_ node attestor on each Agent.